afqrdhwn/Group-12/README.md

 __Step 9__  - Here we are gonna add another environment for your propject which is MYSQL.
 To do this, add this MYSQL configuration inside the .yml file:

+                      version: '3.8'
+                      services:
+                        php-apache-environment:
+                                 container_name: php-apache
+                                 build:
+                                   context: ./php
+                                   dockerfile: Dockerfile
+                                 depends_on:
+                                   - db
+                                 volumes:
+                                   - ./php/src:/var/www/html/
+                                 ports:
+                                   - 8000
                         db:
                                  container_name: db
                                  image: mysql
                                  restart: always
                                  environment:
                                    MYSQL_ROOT_PASSWORD: MYSQL_ROOT_PASSWORD
-                                 MYSQL_DATABASE: MY_DATABASE
+                                   MYSQL_DATABASE: MYSQL_DATABASE
                                    MYSQL_USER: MYSQL_USER
                                    MYSQL_PASSWORD: MYSQL_PASSWORD
                                  ports:
                                    - "9906:3306"

+Note: you need to overwrite the previous code.
 Then, head on to the /php folder and add a Dockerfile.
 Just type in: __mkdir Dockerfile__ after you get into /php and walla!
 A Dockerfile is a file which can only be recognize by Docker and it does not need any file type written.
 In the Dockerfile type:

                       FROM php:8.0-apache
                       RUN docker-php-ext-install mysqli && docker-php-ext-enable mysqli